dynatrace-oss/opentelemetry-metric-dotnet/README.md

 If no OneAgent is running on the host or if metrics should be sent to a different endpoint, the `Url` property allows for setting that endpoint.

-The [metrics ingest endpoint URL](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/post-ingest-metrics/) follows the current format:
+The [metrics ingest endpoint URL](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/post-ingest-metrics/) follows the format:

 - `https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest` on SaaS deployments.
 - `https://{your-domain}/e/{your-environment-id}/api/v2/metrics/ingest` on managed deployments.